 I would like to say how impressed we are with our specialist Dyslexia teacher.
 She has a great rapport with the children, she is communicating with staff and providing them with strategies to implement in class for children she works with and she is really hard working and knowledgeable.
 Thanks again for allocating her to our school.

-- Coach your experienced teaching assistants to deliver personalised lessons for each pupil
+- Train your experienced teaching assistants to deliver personalised lessons for each pupil

 - Notice and adjust teaching and learning to ensure that pupils make excellent progress